BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 George graduated in 1940 from Pennsylvania State University with degrees in both English and science.
 In the 1940s she was a member of the White House Press Corps and a reporter for The Washington Post.
 From 1969 to 1982 she was a writer and editor at Reader's Digest.
-She married John Lothar George in 1944, and they divorced in 1963.
-Her first novels were written in collaboration with him, and she provided the illustrations for them, done in black and white watercolors or inks.
-A later editor encouraged her to use other illustrators for her books.
 </p>
 </blockquote>
 -https://en.wikipedia.org/wiki/Jean_Craighead_George